 To pickle the peppers, in a small bowl, combine the diced peppers and cider vinegar; refrigerate overnight.
 (Or, if you can't wait, let sit at room temperature at least 3 hours.)

 The next day, combine the peppers and their vinegar with the mayo, onion, pepper, salt and hot sauce in a large bowl; mix well.
 Combine the cheeses in a separate bowl and mix well.
 Add the pepper mixture to the cheese and mix to combine.
 Let the mixture chill in the refrigerator for 1 hour before serving; it should be thick but still spreadable.

-Serve with crostini or jar it up and refrigerate it for up
+Serve with crostini or jar it up and refrigerate it for up to 7 days.

 Basic Cider Mayo